primus/primus/CONTRIBUTING.md

   might make more sense to just add comment to the closed issue explaining that you're still affected by this.
 - **open:** Try to provide more details to the issue.
-If you can reproduce the issue in a different way then the one used by the original author, please add this.
+If you can reproduce the issue in a different way than the one used by the original author, please add this.
 The more ways we have to reproduce the bug, the more are the chances to get it fixed fast.
 - **missing:** Please open a new issue, we would love to hear more about it.